-At a diner, Todd leaves Walt a voice message telling him about the change in management for distributing meth in the southwest, following Declan's demise.
-He brags to his uncle Jack and a fellow skinhead about the train heist, while conveniently leaving out what happened to Drew Sharp, before they make their way to New Mexico.
+At a diner, Todd leaves Walt a voice message telling him about the "change in management" for his old operation, following Jack and the Neo-Nazis' replacement of Declan's crew as distribution.
+He brags to his uncle Jack and a fellow skinhead Kenny about the train heist he pulled off with Walt and Jesse, while conveniently leaving out what happened to Drew Sharp, before they make their way to New Mexico.
+Jack asks Todd if he's ready to cook quality meth, to which Todd assures him that he is.

-Back at the White residence, Junior tells Walt that Aunt Marie had called him over to help with her computer.
-Realizing this was another ploy to separate him from his children, Walt tells Junior that his cancer returned, playing on his love and concern for his father to convince him to stay.
-Afterwards, Walt and Skyler work together to record his confession.
+Back at the White residence, Walt is ordering Saul to use his money to bail out Jesse.
+When Junior comes home, he tells Walt that Aunt Marie had called him over to help with her computer.
+Realizing this was another ploy to separate him from his children, Walt tells Junior that his cancer has returned, playing on Junior's love and concern for his father to convince him to stay.
+Afterwards, Walt and Skyler work together to record an apparent confession.

-Walt and Skyler meet with the Schraders at a Mexican restaurant, where tempers flare between them over Walt's drug business.
+Walt and Skyler meet with the Schraders at a Mexican restaurant to discuss their situation, and tempers flare.
 Walt tries to explain that he is no longer involved in the drug trade, and that there is nothing to gain from trying to prosecute him.
+He claims that putting Junior through the trauma of finding out about Hank's "allegations" would be too cruel after he's just "found out" that Walt's cancer is back.
 Hank, however, is determined to see Walt behind bars; he's not going to let Walt's cancer claim him before he can face justice.

 Hank and Marie are left gobsmacked at Walt's sheer audacity.
-Hank thinks the confession to be an empty threat, but Marie reveals that she had, indeed, taken money from Skyler, which she had gotten from Walt's drug business, to pay for his hospital bills and rehabilitation.
+Hank thinks the confession to be an empty threat, but Marie reveals that she had, indeed, taken money from Skyler, who had claimed it was gambling earnings, to pay for his hospital bills and rehabilitation.
 If the DVD was ever sent to the DEA, that money would give Walt's confession credence, and completely destroy Hank's own credibility.

 Afterwards, Walt tells a weary Skyler at the car wash: "It worked".
-Jesse is no longer an issue...
+Hank has been rendered defenseless by the fake confession, and Jesse is no longer an issue...

-Jesse storms into Saul's office, punching him in the face and threatening him with his own gun.
-Saul admits he had Huell take his ricin, but believed it was for Jesse's own good, and that he never realized Walt planned to poison a child.
+Jesse runs into Saul's office, punching him in the face and threatening him with his own gun as he accuses him of helping Walt poison Brock.
+Saul admits he had Huell take his ricin, but claims that Walt never told him what he was going to do with it and only told Saul that he was "saving" Jesse.
 Jesse storms off with Saul's car and gun.
-As Saul warns Walt, Jesse breaks into Walt's house and starts to dump gasoline around the floor, intending to burn it to the ground...
+As Saul warns Walt about the situation, who nervously retrieves his gun from the car wash's vending machine, Jesse breaks into Walt's house and starts to dump gasoline around the floor, intending to burn it to the ground...

 This episode contains examples of: